 BIO 700.
-Thesis.
+Thesis Research.
 6 credits.

 Thesis research to be directed by the Graduate Advisory Committee.
-This course is graded on a satisfactory/unsatisfactory (S/U) basis.
+This course is graded on a satisfactory/unsatisfactory/incomplete (S/U/I) basis.
 Prerequisites: Unconditional admission status in the graduate program and completion of an approved thesis research proposal.

 BIO 701.
 Effective Teaching II: Teaching Portfolio.
 3 credits.

 Students will document their teaching background in preparation for the job application process.